Meet Our Specialist Surgeon

 • Member of the RACS Surgical Directors Section

-• Member of Australian and New Zealand Metabolic and Obesity Surgery Society(ANZMOS)
+• Member of Australian and New Zealand Metabolic and Obesity Surgery Society(ANZMOSS)

 • Member of Australian Society of Specialist General Surgeons